 - Scientists: naturalist Alexander von Humboldt.

-- War memorial: to the 107th New York Infantry Regiment that participated in World War I.
+- War memorial: to the 107th New York infantry regiment that participated in WWI.

-- Animals: Eagles and Prey, Still Hunt and Balto (the latter in honor of sled dogs who rode through a snowstorm to deliver medicine to stop a diphtheria epidemic in Alaska).
+- Animals: Eagles and Prey, Still Hunt and Balto (the latter in honor of sled dogs that went through a snowstorm to deliver medicine to stop a diphtheria epidemic in Alaska).

 This is a Victorian-style fortification designed in 1865.
-There is now a weather observatory here but you can visit the castle and enjoy panoramic views of the Delacorte Theater, the Great Lawn, Turtle Pond, and Ramble Forest.
+There is now a weather observatory here, but you can visit the castle and enjoy panoramic views of the Delacorte Theater, Great Lawn, Turtle Pond Lake and Ramble Forest.

 This is the largest meadow in Central Park, where New Yorkers gather to sunbathe or picnic when the weather is nice.
-If you visit the park in summer, several free events are organized here, such as concerts by the New York Philharmonic Orchestra.
+If you visit the park in the summer, several free events are held here, including concerts by the New York Philharmonic Orchestra.

 Where to buy take-out food